 In Straight White Men, Obie Award-winning playwright Young Jean Lee takes a hilariously ruthless look at the classic American father-son drama.
 With this play, she becomes the first Asian-American female playwright to be produced on Broadway.
 Armie Hammer (Call Me by Your Name) and Tom Skerritt star; Tony Award winner Anna D. Shapiro (August: Osage County) directs.

 This vibrant musical charts the incomparable life of Donna Summer — the undisputed queen of disco.
+Three actors play her in different phases of her life: Tony Award winner LaChanze (The Color Purple) as "Diva Donna," Ariana DeBose (A Bronx Tale) as "Disco Donna," and Storm Lever (Freaky Friday) as "Duckling Donna."
 It features a book by Colman Domingo, Robert Cary, and Des McAnuff, with songs by Donna Summer, Giorgio Moroder, Paul Jabara, and others.
 McAnuff also directs; Sergio Trujillo choreographs.